EricZinda/docsproto/devhowto/devhowtoMRSToPython.md

 ## Converting an MRS Predication to a Python Function call
 So far we have been calling our predications directly as functions.
 To be able to translate MRS into executable code we're going to need a way to convert from the MRS textual representation to actual Python function calls.
-Luckily Python makes that easy.
 We'll represent each predication in our MRS as a Python list with the predication name as the first element and the arguments as the rest.
 Like this for the `folder_n_of(x1)` and `compound(e1, x1, x2)` examples:
 ~~~
 ["folder_n_of", "x1"]
 ["compound", "e1", "x1", "x2"]